RicRicci22/dncs-lab/README.md

 192.168.248.0   192.168.249.1   255.255.248.0   UG        0 0          0 eth1
 192.168.249.0   0.0.0.0         255.255.255.0   U         0 0          0 eth1
  ```
-In this case we set up a static route, visible in the third line of the table, that permit the delivery of packets destinated to other subnets.
+In this case we set up a static route, visible in the third line of the table, that permit the delivery of packets destinate to other subnets.
 Fourth line refers to the subnet ip and mask.
 ## Host-1-b
 - Output of **ifconfig** performed on host-1-a
 ```